Agneypraseed/MMAI/Vectors.md

   $$

 ---
-### Parametric Form Method for Line as Intersection of Two Planes
+### Parametric Form Method for Line as Intersection of Two Planes (Point–direction form)

 A line in 3D can be described **parametrically**: